kylpo/notes/published/React-JSX-Spread.md

 };
 ```

-Cool, this is showing how JSX is converted to `React.createElement()` and made into valid javascript.
-Also note that props are converted and passed as a single inline object literal.
+Cool, this shows how JSX gets converted to `React.createElement()` and made into valid javascript.
+Also note that props are converted and passed as an inline object literal.

 ## Transpiling Spread Props
 ```jsx